chrissix666/Jellyfin-Random-Button/README.md

 - Attempts to generalize behavior without library IDs were unsuccessful
 - Avoiding cross-locking between Movie, Series, and Home views had partial success
-- Sub-shuffle buttons for Series, Seasons, or Collections were limited by UI constraints
 - Tag, genre, and actor shuffling is global only and not limited per library

 Published with the hope that others may further improve Auto Mode and shuffle logic.